The Sympathizer: Plot

 After he recovers, against Man's insistence that he stay in the U.S. and continue his work as a mole, the narrator decides to accompany the exiled troops back into Vietnam.
 Before he returns, he executes a left-leaning Vietnamese newspaper editor, "Sonny", who he learns had an affair with Ms. Mori while the narrator was in the Philippines.
 During his mission in Vietnam, he manages to barely save Bon's life.
 However, it is to no heroic avail as they are captured and imprisoned.

 The encampment is where the protagonist writes his confession, a plea for absolution addressed to the commandant who is directed by the commissar.
 However, rather than writing what his communist comrades wish to hear, the protagonist writes a complex and nuanced reflection of the events that have led him to his imprisonment.
 He refuses to show only one side, he leaves nothing out (even his painful memories of a childhood without a father or of his first experience masturbating), and he sympathizes with the many perspectives of a complicated conflict that has divided a nation.
 While he still considers himself a communist and revolutionary, he acknowledges his friendships with those who are supposedly his enemy and he understands all soldiers as honorably fighting for their home.
 When his confession drafts are rejected, he is finally brought before the commissar.

 The commissar, the man with no face, turns out to be his direct superior Man.
 Yet, this does not stop Man from subjecting him to torture as part of his reeducation.
 First, he must admit his crime of being complicit in the torturing and raping of a female communist agent.
 Then he must realize that he took part, albeit unconsciously, in the murder of his father.
 Lastly, he must learn Man's final lesson that a revolution fought for independence and freedom could make those things worth less than nothing, that nothingness itself was more precious than independence and freedom.
-The novel ends with the narrator among a crowd of boat people at sea.
+The novel ends with the narrator on crowded boat of refugees at sea as part of the massive maritime exodus from Vietnam that began in 1975.